-Transition from an offshoring to an onshoring business model carries risks.
+Transitioning from an offshoring to an onshoring business model carries risks.

-If the new materials suppliers are not managed properly to support vehicle demand, our results of operations and working capital can be adversely affected.
+We are in the process of transitioning from a supply chain that is heavily reliant on Chinese imports to a supply chain that relies primarily upon North American and European sources.
+If our new materials suppliers are not managed properly to support vehicle demand, our results of operations and working capital can be adversely affected.
 If we are unable to implement our business plans in the timeframe estimated by management and successfully transition into a mass-producing electric vehicle manufacturing business, we will not be able to scale up our operations to generate greater profit.
 As a result, our business, prospects, operating results and financial condition will be negatively impacted and our ability to grow our business will be harmed.